livingdocsIO/documentation/livingdocs-cli/sync-configs.md

-# Sync project configs between projects
+# Sync project configs between environments

 ## What are we doing here?